-Eid-ul-Adha is a thanksgiving festival, the ‘festival of sacrifice’ when Muslims remember the story of Ibraheem and his willingness to sacrifice his son at God’s request.
-During the same week that Eid-ul-Adha is celebrated, many Muslims will make the journey to Mecca –the Islamic holy land to praise Allah and stand as equals.
-Try these teaching resources, lesson plans and activities to help students understand and celebrate these Islamic traditions.
+Eid-ul-Adha (24 September) is a thanksgiving festival – the “festival of sacrifice” – where Muslims remember the story of Ibrahim and his willingness to sacrifice his son at God’s request.
+During the same week, Eid-ul-Adha is celebrated and many Muslims will make the journey to Mecca – the Islamic holy land – to praise Allah and stand as equals.
+Use these free teaching resources, lesson plans and activities to help students understand and celebrate these Islamic traditions.

-- With a postcard, diary and board game to complete this 3 lesson pack is a great introduction to Hajj.
+This three-lesson resource contains a postcard, diary and board game and provides a useful introduction to Hajj.

-- A step-by-step guide to the stages of Hajj shedding light on the pilgrims’ journey.
+Use this step-by-step guide to the stages of Hajj to shed light on the pilgrims’ journey.

-- A pictorial guide to the pilgrimage to Mecca with a glossary to help students revise.
+A pictorial guide of the pilgrimage to Mecca with a glossary to help students revise knowledge.

-- The hopes and apprehensions of a teenager girl who has lots of decisions to make before next year’s pilgrimage.
+These lessons focus on the hopes and apprehensions of a teenage girl who has lots of decisions to make before her pilgrimage.

-- Students can show their knowledge of the Eid-ul-Adha story with this cut-out activity.
+Students can show their knowledge of the Eid-ul-Adha story with this cut-out sequencing activity worksheet.

-- Explore what and how Muslims celebrate Eid-ul-Adha with this colourful PowerPoint full of photos.
+Explore how Muslims celebrate Eid-ul-Adha with this colourful PowerPoint presentation, which is full of photos and information.

-- The story of Ibraheem’s willingness to sacrifice presented in a simple leaflet.
+The story of Ibrahim’s willingness to obey God’s will is presented in this simple printable leaflet.